 Real scenario: If the Chiefs win 27-24 (a 3-point margin), a bet on Chiefs -3.5 loses because they did not cover.
 A bet on Eagles +3.5 wins because the Eagles lost by fewer than 3.5 points.

-Notice both sides of the spread are priced at -110.
+Notice both sides of the spread and total are priced at -110.
 That is the vig (short for vigorish) or juice — the sportsbook's built-in fee.

 At -110, you risk $110 to win $100.
 Add up the implied probabilities and you see the book's edge: